Decitizen/DataScienceProject2017/README.md

+### Referendum in Catalonia - Explorative data analysis on social media presence

+#### Ville Saarinen, Emmi Lahtisalo, Neli Noykova

-### Data Science Project
+##### Data Science Project
 ##### Introduction to Data Science, Fall 2017 @ Uni of Helsinki

-### Referendum in Catalonia - Explorative data analysis on social media presence
 #### Pitch:
-The goal is to compare the social media presence during the 08.10.2017 march against the independence of Catalonia, and on 10.10.2017 during and after Puigdemont's conclusive speach.
-We are interested in the types of people who voiced their opinions, and how the situation was discussed on social media.
-The results of our analysis can offer insights for researchers, political organizers and public at large.
+The goal is to obtain data-driven insight from social media reflection of two political events in Spain - the 08.10.2017 march against the independence of Catalonia, and on 10.10.2017 during and after Puigdemont's conclusive speech.
+For this purpose we use publicly available tools (open source, open data) and exploratory data analysis methods.
+The information, obtained from our analyses, could be useful for researchers, sociologists, politicians, and the public at large.

 #### Data:
-We extracted data from Twitter using their search API, and pre-processed it with suitable python libraries.
+We extracted two data sets (one from 08.10.2017 and one from 10.10.2017) from Twitter using their search API, and pre-processed it with suitable python libraries.
 See scripts for more detailed information.

 #### Data analysis:
 We performed basic data analysis using Explorative Data Analysis-techniques and sentiment analysis.